 Four-wheel-drive models come with a two-speed transfer case with 2.6:1 low-range gearing.
 We found low range easy to get in and out of, even on ground that was not perfectly level.
 And the gearing seemed low enough that the Sequoia could crawl at speeds slow enough to slog up very steep terrain.
 When and if a Sequoia gets stuck, it'll likely be lack of tire traction or space for the bodywork, not for a lack of power or gearing.

-The Sequoia with 5.7-liter can tow up to 7400 pounds but the 4.6 will do just 500 less, so if you're pulling a bass boat across the plains or through rolling landscape the 5.7-liter engine isn't necessary.
+The Sequoia with 5.7-liter can tow up to 7400 pounds but the 4.6 will do just 500 pounds less, so if you're pulling a bass boat across the plains or through rolling landscape the 5.7-liter engine isn't necessary.
 A seven-pin connector and a standard four-pin connector are set up and ready to use, and there is a pre-wired brake controller connector under the dash, similar to the Tundra.
 The Max Gross Combined Weight Rating, the total permissible weight of vehicle, trailer, occupants, cargo and fuels is 12,500-16,000 pounds, depending on engine and equipment, so any Sequoia can pull close to its maximum even loaded.

-The limiting factor towing could easily be tongue weight, and the SR5 5.7 allows the highest at 1000 pounds (960 4WD).
-Although the Platinum has air suspension in back to level things it's the heaviest model and maximum tongue weight is 910 pounds (880 4WD).
+The limiting factor towing could easily be tongue weight, and the SR5 5.7 allows the highest at 1000 pounds (960 with 4WD).
+Although the Platinum has air suspension in back to level things it's the heaviest model and maximum tongue weight is 910 pounds (880 with 4WD).
 Based on that and the 18-inch wheels we'd suggest the SR5 5.7 as the best Sequoia for heavier towing.

 The brakes are consistent with full-size pickup capability as they should be; the lightest Sequoia weighs more than the heaviest Tundra, and a top-line 4WD Sequoia is more than three tons.
 Large disc brakes are mounted on all four corners.
-The brakes feel reasonably gradual, with very strong response as foot pressure is increased.
+The brakes feel reasonably gradual; with very strong response as foot pressure is increased.

 Like some other luxo-utes the Sequoia offers active speed control (Dynamic Laser in Toyota-speak).
-Such systems “watch” the road ahead and adjust your speed on cruise control to maintain a safe following distance, and while marketed as driver-assist like other such systems they are no substitute for paying attention; there is only so much they can do if side-traffic runs a stop or light, or oncoming traffic drifts out of lane.
+Such systems monitor the road ahead and adjust your speed on cruise control to maintain a safe following distance, and while marketed as driver-assist like other such systems they are no substitute for paying attention; there is only so much they can do if side-traffic runs a stop or a light, or oncoming traffic drifts out of its lane.

 In daily use around town, the Sequoia will seem big to those not accustomed to maneuvering full-size domestic iron.
 It is however, reasonably maneuverable and needs only 4-5 feet more pavement to make a U-turn than the average sedan.
 We notice that, like any full-size, the hood is long and tall, and the distance to the rear bumper is not easily estimated without practice.
 Parking sensors front and rear go a long way toward making the best of the need to fit a big SUV into an average parking space by providing audible warnings when maneuvering in close quarters.